1. Collect farm-specific management information

 Worm exposure is monitored via laboratory diagnosis.
 For adult dairy cows, the level of antibodies against parasitic infections is assessed in the bulk tank milk.
 Select the herds that you wish to monitor in Wormwize, and the bulk sample will be ordered for analysis at the diagnostic laboratory in the correct period.

-For replacement stock in their first grazing season, infection levels are monitored via the pepsinogen assay.
+For replacement stock in their first grazing season, infection levels are monitored via the pepsinogen assay or antibody test.
 Take serum samples of (at least) 6 animals towards the end of the grazing season and no later than two weeks after housing in autumn.
 Samples will be sent under the code “Wormwize” to a diagnostic laboratory.

 3. Create the Wormwize report